yunchengzhang1/RTS_ResourceManager/README.md

 * The relationship between resources and dependencies will be presented with connected nodes.
 * The user will be able to ADD nodes, DELETE nodes, and QUIT program through commands.

+### To Run the Program:
+* Configuration: CMake Application
+* Before running with an input file, place the file in the "cmake-build-debug" folder.
+* One command line argument needed when running: [name and type of the input file]
+  * example: resource.txt